xavierchia/xavierchia.github.io/profiles.md

-  {% for post in site.categories.notes %}
+  {% for post in site.categories.profiles %}
     <article class="post">

       <h1><a href="{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a></h1>